grab/engineering-blog/_posts/2020-01-07-plumbing-at-scale.md

 #### NoOps
 For a platform team, it’s important that users can easily onboard and manage their pipeline lifecycles, at their preferred cadence.
 To scale effectively, the process of scaffolding, configuring, and deploying pipelines needs to be standardised, and infrastructure managed.
 Both the platform and users are able to leverage common standards of telemetry, configuration, and deployment strategies, and users benefit from a lack of infrastructure management overhead.

-#### Multi-Tenancy
+#### Multi-tenancy
 Our platform has quickly scaled to support hundreds of pipelines.
-Workload isolation, independent processing uptime guarantees, and resource allocation and cost audit are important requirements necessitating multi-tenancy, which help amortize platform overhead costs.
+Workload isolation, independent processing uptime guarantees, and resource allocation and cost audit are important requirements necessitating multi-tenancy, which help amortise platform overhead costs.

 #### Resiliency
 Whether latency sensitive or latency tolerant, all workloads have certain expectations on processing uptime.
 From a user’s perspective, there must be guarantees on pipeline uptimes and data completeness, upper bounds on processing delays, instrumentation for alerting, and self-healing properties of the platform for remediation.